uzbl/uzbl/README.event-manager.md

 `BLACKLIST_COOKIE` rule will be allowed.
 Cookies which match a `BLACKLIST_COOKIE` will always be denied.

+There are multiple backends for cookie storage:

+* `null`
+* `memory`
+* `text`

+The `null` store does not remember any cookies between sessions.
+The `memory` store only stores cookies in the current instance.
+The `file` store uses a file using the Mozilla cookie format to preserve cookies.

 Cookies are stored in the following files (in decreasing precedence):

 * `$UZBL_COOKIE_FILE`